-The subsequent Act amends the definition of the term "discriminatory practice" to include the failure to provide the mandated anti-harassment training.
-In other words, failure to comply with this new requirement constitutes a violation of the Act and permits an employee to bring an action with the CHRO or in court.
+Definition of "Discriminatory Practice": The Act amends the definition of the term "discriminatory practice" to include the failure to post the required notice or provide the mandated sexual harassment information or anti-harassment training.
+In other words, failure to comply with any of these new requirements constitutes a violation of the Act and permits an employee to bring an action with the CHRO or in court.